 Federal and State Governments are supporting businesses to manage cash flow challenges and retain employees.
 There is support available for sole traders, employers and companies.
-For the building and construction industry the measures include:
+For the building and construction industry the measures include the following.

 JobKeeper payment is open to employers to enable them to pay their eligible employee’s salary or wages of $1,500 per fortnight.